MicrosoftDocs/azure-docs/articles/storage/solution-integration/validated-partners/data-management/komprise-quick-start-guide.md

 ---
 title: Migrate your file data to Azure with Komprise Intelligent Data Manager
 titleSuffix: Azure Storage
-description: Provides getting started guide to implement Komprise Intelligent Data Manager to analyze your file infrastructure, and migrate your data to Azure Files, Azure NetApp Files, Azure Blob Storage or any available ISV NAS solution
+description: Getting started guide to implement Komprise Intelligent Data Manager shows how to analyze your file infrastructure, and migrate your data to Azure Files, Azure NetApp Files, Azure Blob Storage, or any available ISV NAS solution
 author: dukicn
 ms.author: nikoduki
 ms.date: 05/25/2021